NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Evaluation

 We consider 3 scenarios: i) 100\% cryptocurrency transactions; ii) 100\% smart contract transactions; iii) and a mixed ratio of 44\% cryptocurrency and 66\% smart contract transactions as observed in Ethereum~\cite{silva2020impact}.
 We evaluate these 3 scenarios considering no Byzantine behaviour.
 (We study Byzantine behaviour in the next section.)

 We consider \name configured with $AT=2(C+1)$, the most robust configuration.
-Due to lack of space, we do not evaluate \name configured with $AT=4$, which is a less robust configuration that would present even lower values for promise latency.
+For brevity, we do not evaluate \name configured with $AT=4$, which is a less robust configuration that would present even lower values for promise latency.

 Figure~\ref{fig:cdfadmiteth} presents our results.
 As expected, the average transaction latency for cryptocurrency transactions is around one order of magnitude lower with \name (promise latency) than with Ethereum (commit latency), as shown in Figure~\ref{fig:cdfadmiteth} (top).